1992 Consensus: 2000–2008: Chen presidency

-Ma Ying-jeou and Hu Jintao era
+2008–2016: Ma presidency

 The election of Ma Ying-jeou to the presidential office and the victory of KMT in the parliament election saw both sides of the Taiwan strait moving closer.
 In his inauguration speech on 20 May 2008, Ma stated that both sides of the strait reached a consensus in 1992, which saw "one China with different interpretations" and the ROC would resume talks with the PRC as soon as possible based on the 1992 Consensus.

-In 2008, CCP invited the chairman of KMT, Wu Po-hsiung, to engage in an intraparty dialog in Beijing where Wu met the General Secretary of the Chinese Communist Party, Hu Jintao on 28 May.
+In 2008, CCP invited the chairman of KMT, Wu Po-hsiung, to engage in an interparty dialog in Beijing where Wu met the General Secretary of the Chinese Communist Party, Hu Jintao on 28 May.
 After the meeting, the state news agency Xinhua reported that participants in the meeting declared that both sides across the strait will lay aside disputes, and work for a win-win situation on the basis of the 1992 Consensus.
 The semi-governmental dialog between the SEF from Taiwan and the ARATS from China was scheduled to re-open on the basis of the 1992 Consensus, with the first meeting held in June.
 The first priority for the SEF-ARATS meeting was the establishments of the three links, especially direct flights between mainland China and Taiwan.
 On 4 July 2008, Weekend direct chartered flights between mainland China and Taiwan commenced subsequent to the semi-official talk in Beijing.

 In an interview by the Mexico-based newspaper El Sol de México on 2 September 2008, Ma was asked about his views on the subject of "two Chinas" and if there is a solution for the sovereignty issues between the two.
 The ROC President replied that the relations are not between two sovereign states, not between "two Chinas".
 "It is a special relationship", he said.
 Ma also stated that the sovereignty issues between the two cannot be resolved at present, and then quoted the 1992 Consensus, as a temporary measure until a solution becomes available.
 The spokesman for the ROC Presidential Office Wang Yu-chi later clarified the President's statement and said that the relations are between two regions of one country, based on the context of ROC Constitution, the Act Governing Relations between the People of the Taiwan Area and the Mainland Area and the 1992 Consensus.